dawsK/FPWithFSharp/slides/index.md

 ' - In mathematics, a function takes a parameter and returns a single value ' - Every time the function is called it returns the same value!
-' - Pure functional programming requires absoltely no mutation whatsoever
+' - Pure functional programming requires absolutely no mutation whatsoever

 ---